Knowledge base

 Pricing

-A Reddit page has been created to facilitate technical exchanges with our community of users.
+- Check out the Reddit page created to facilitate technical exchanges with the user community.

-The images of the different operating systems, proposed by Infomaniak in the Images section and found in the Source section when you launch a new instance of your Public Cloud, are update on a regular basis but without their name being modified.
+The images of the different operating systems, offered by Infomaniak in the Images section and listed in the Source section when you launch a new instance of your Public Cloud, are regularly updated but without their name being changed.

-This problem can be avoided by using the ID of the image or a personal image:
+This issue can be avoided by using the image ID or a personal image:

-This guide explains the differences between Infomaniak web hosting offers to help you choose the best hosting solution for your needs.
+This guide explains the differences between the web hosting offers from Infomaniak to help you choose the best solution according to your IT needs.

-Starter hosting is offered free of charge with each domain name registered with Infomaniak.
-It offers 10 MB of disk space to create a site (pages in HTML language only - no PHP, no databases) even without special knowledge thanks to the Welcome page tool.
+The Starter Web hosting is offered for free with each domain name registered with Infomaniak.
+It provides 10 MB of disk space to create a site (basic pages in HTML language only - no PHP, no database) even without particular knowledge thanks to the Welcome Page.

 - Learn more about the benefits included with a domain name